 Step 2 – Review Council's best practice solar and heritage design guidance

 a) Position solar panels where they will have minimal visual impact

-Suggested solar panel positions include on rear additions, secondary wings or outbuildings, in roof valleys or behind parapets.
+The following are suggested solar panel positions which include on rear additions, secondary wings or outbuildings, in roof valleys or behind parapets.
 Panels should not detract from the setting of the building.